gitlabform/gitlabform/docs/reference/deploy_keys.md

 This section purpose is to manage [project deploy keys](https://docs.gitlab.com/ee/user/project/deploy_keys/#create-a-project-deploy-key).

+Key names here are just any labels, except if the key name is `enforce` and is set to `true` - then only the deploy keys defined here will remain in the project, all other will be deleted.

-The keys and values for each deploy key should be as documented in the [Deploy keys API docs](https://docs.gitlab.com/ee/api/deploy_keys.html#add-deploy-key), **except the id**.
+The values are as documented at [Deploy keys API docs](https://docs.gitlab.com/ee/api/deploy_keys.html#add-deploy-key), **except the id**.

 Notes: